kamranzafar/piprayer/README.md

 git clone https://github.com/kamranzafar/piprayer.git
 ```

-The above setup assumes that the Raspberry PI device can already connect to the bluetooth speakers.

 ### Configure Default Bluetooth Device
 Create `.asoundrc` file in the home directory, with the following device configuration.
 Add the MAC address of your bluetooth device.